Health and safety representative powers, functions and rights

 Health and safety representative training

-An HSR is required to attend a five-day initial training course approved by the Work Health and Safety Commission.
+To exercise all their powers and perform all their functions a health and safety representative (HSR) and deputies must attend a five-day initial training course approved by the Work Health and Safety Commission.

 The PCBU must allow an HSR to attend this course, and pay course fees and other reasonable costs.
 The HSR is entitled to their usual pay while they attend the course.